-Mattis Disagrees With Trump's Characterization Of Media As "The Enemy"
+Mattis Disagrees With Trump's Characterization Of Media As 'The Enemy'

 Defense Secretary James Mattis said on Sunday that he disagreed with President Donald Trump's recent declaration that the press is "the enemy."